CT & CTA Scans

-Computed tomography is a method of body imaging in which a thin x-ray beam rotates around the patient.
+Computed tomography (CT) is a method of body imaging in which a thin x-ray beam rotates around the patient.
 Small detectors measure the amount of x-rays that make it through the patient or particular area of interest.
 A computer analyzes the data to reconstruct 3- dimensional and cross-sectional images.
 This enables the physician to identify and locate abnormalities accurately.

 - Do not eat for 4 hours prior to the exam.